Summer Semester Financial Aid

 Summer is considered a third term in the academic year and uses the same FAFSA and financial information that was used during the preceding year.
 All summer class registrations must be completed by the end of the drop/add period for each class.
 Undergraduate full-time enrollment for summer is 12 credits; graduate full-time enrollment is 8 graduate credits.
 Financial aid is disbursed starting in June based on all registered credits.
 Summer payment dates

-Summer Semester 2021 funding is available in the following programs: Federal Pell Grant, Minnesota State Grant, Work Study based on availability of funds, Federal Direct Loans, and private educational loans.
+Summer semester funding is available in the following programs: Federal Pell Grant, Minnesota State Grant, Work Study based on availability of funds, Federal Direct Loans, and private educational loans.

 Bookstore Information: You may charge up to $400 in books and supplies at the MSUM Bookstore.
 This charge will appear on your billing statement.
 This option is available to all students enrolled for summer semester, regardless of financial aid funds.